 pickup icon

 Close up of two bearded, showy flowers of purple monkeyflower, aka Lewis' monkeyflower or pink monkeyflower (Erythranthe lewisii, formerly Mimulus lewisii).
-One of the 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants nursery in Portland, Oregon.
+One of approximately 200 species of Pacific Northwest native trees, shrubs and wildflowers available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon

-Close up of three bearded, showy flowers of purple monkeyflower, aka Lewis' monkeyflower or pink monkeyflower (Erythranthe lewisii, formerly Mimulus lewisii) with foliage in the background.
-One of the 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants nursery in Portland, Oregon.
+A breathtaking meadow of purple monkeyflower, aka Lewis' monkeyflower or pink monkeyflower (Erythranthe lewisii, formerly Mimulus lewisii) in full bloom.
+One of approximately 200 species of Pacific Northwest native trees, shrubs and wildflowers available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon

-Full form of purple monkeyflower, aka Lewis' monkeyflower or pink monkeyflower (Erythranthe lewisii, formerly Mimulus lewisii) with foliage in the background.
-One of the 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants nursery in Portland, Oregon.
+Large populations of showy purple monkeyflower, aka Lewis' monkeyflower or pink monkeyflower (Erythranthe lewisii, formerly Mimulus lewisii) in full bloom beside an alpine lake.
+One of approximately 200 species of Pacific Northwest native trees, shrubs and wildflowers available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon

 Purple Monkeyflower